-Why do dogs lick your feet? there are many theories about it, but no one knows for sure.
+Why do dogs lick your feet?
+Why do Dogs sometimes act weird?
+Why they do not eat food sometimes?
+All of these questions arise in a Pet owner’s mind.
+Always keep in mind that the behavior of dogs and all pets completely depends on their mood.
+They can be extremely loving sometimes or they can also be furious.
+To deal with that kind of situation, every pet owner has to know every single aspect of his pet.
+There are many theories about a dog licking its feet, but no one knows for sure.
 It could be a way of showing submission or respect, an attempt to gain attention or affection, a sign of anxiety or insecurity, or simply a manifestation of their instinct to groom their pack-mates.
 However it is interpreted, most people agree that finding pleasure in our dog’s attention is warranted!

-Another reason Why Dogs Lick your Feet can be they want something to eat.
+Another reason Why Dogs Lick your Feet can be their desire for something to eat.
 Dogs will lick our feet because they want something to eat.
 We all know humans have done many ‘crazy’ things for food.
 It’s an animal instinct that applies to dogs too, just in a different way.
-And since your dog knolls your feet, he/she may want something gooey, like peanut butter a kiss, or a taste of a turkey buffet?
-So, In this situation, you need to feed your dog.
+And since your dog knolls your feet, he/she may want something gooey, like peanut butter a kiss, or a taste of a turkey buffet!
+So, in this situation, you need to feed your dog.

 Some people believe that dogs lick your feet because they are trying to get rid of skin irritation.
 An alternative thought is that dogs lick your feet as an act of affection.
 Whatever the reason, it is important to know how to get rid of dog foot licking so you can protect your feet from being damaged by the dog’s saliva and cure dog paw licking and dog nail-biting if your dogs have these problems.

 Something good on your feet